What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 The site commemorates where the Llullaillaco mummies were discovered between 1983 and 1985 in northwest Argentina.

-Three of the pristine child mummies are exhibited at the Museo Arquelogia de Alta Montana.
-Also, the mummies discovered at the shrine were buried with over 100 objects, such as fabrics, silver, gold, and pottery.
-One of the girls was found decorated with a decorated ceremonial headdress.
+Three pristine child mummies are exhibited at the Museo Arquelogia de Alta Montana.
+The mummies discovered at the shrine were buried with over 100 objects, such as fabrics, silver, gold, and pottery.
+One of the girls was found wearing a decorated ceremonial headdress.

-Because of the climate at the summit of Llullaillaco; the extremely cold and dry environment, the mummies, were exceptionally well preserved and are among the best-preserved mummies in the world.
+Because of the extremely cold and dry climate at the summit of Llullaillaco, the mummies were exceptionally well preserved and are among the best-preserved mummies in the world.

 Today, on getting to the summit, a small shrine has been built to remember the children who were sacrificed as part of the Incan ceremonies.